On some level, there’s no clear barrier between you and the external world you live in.

 We are an extension of — and intimately linked to — the quality of our locale environments.

-How healthful an environment is largely depends on three factors:
+How healthy is any environment?
+The answer largely depends on three factors:

 Air quality is determined by the build-up of chemicals and mold particles inside buildings — as well as the presence of pests (namely rodents).

 Indoor chemicals can come from outside (industry and treatment plants), or inside (new construction, new furniture, new products, cleaning chemicals).

 Mold particles occur when moisture or humidity is present, allowing mold to grow and release harmful VOCs, mycotoxins, and spores.

 Rodents inhabit buildings that are improperly sealed from the outside — finding entrance via tiny holes and openings.
 They are also attracted to the scent of food, and are always looking for moisture (and the subsequent mold it causes) in buildings.